 St. Stephen’s Comely Bank has a staff team comprising of our minister, our youth worker, our CAP debt centre manager and our Director of Worship.

 Our minister is George Vidits.
-George has been an ordained minister for over 20 years, with the Church of Scotland and previously with the Reformed Church in Romania.
+George has been in full time ministry for over 24 years, with the Church of Scotland and previously with the Reformed Church in Romania.
 George has been at St. Stephen’s Comely Bank since 2015.

 George grew up in Transylvania, Romania during the communist era.
 George and his family are ethnic Hungarian and his wife, Emma, is Scottish.
 George believes and preaches that Jesus is the Son of God, that he was born, lived, died and rose again from the dead.
 Jesus did this so that our sins, however big, may be forgiven.
 The Holy Spirit remains with us here on earth, so that we may read the bible, pray and know God for ourselves.
 George encourages members to know and love Jesus as our risen Saviour.